 Historic investment from President Biden’s Bipartisan Infrastructure Law headed to all 50 states in effort to transform America’s school bus fleet

-LENEXA, KAN.
-(OCT.
-26, 2022) – Today, the Biden-Harris administration announced the fiscal year 2022 recipients of the U.S. Environmental Protection Agency’s (EPA) Clean School Bus Program rebate competition, awarding nearly $2.2 million from President Biden’s Bipartisan Infrastructure Law to six school districts in Nebraska.
-The grants will help school districts purchase six clean school buses that will accelerate the transition to zero-emission vehicles and produce cleaner air in and around schools and communities.
+BOSTON (October 26, 2022) — Today, the Biden-Harris Administration announced the Fiscal Year 2022 recipients of the U.S. Environmental Protection Agency’s (EPA) Clean School Bus Program rebate competition, awarding $8,810,000 from President Biden’s Bipartisan Infrastructure Law to four school districts in Connecticut.
+The grants will help school districts purchase 28 clean school buses that will accelerate the transition to zero emissions vehicles and produce cleaner air in and around schools and communities.

-Vice President Kamala Harris and EPA Administrator Michael S. Regan will join schoolchildren, district leaders, and community members in Seattle later today to make the announcement and highlight how it will reduce greenhouse gas emissions, save schools money, and better protect children’s health.
+Vice President Kamala Harris and EPA Administrator Michael S. Regan will join schoolchildren, district leaders and community members in Seattle, Washington, later today to make the announcement and highlight how it will reduce greenhouse gas emissions, save schools money, and better protect children’s health.
 The investment will also drive demand for American-made batteries and vehicles, boost domestic manufacturing, and create good-paying jobs.

 About the Clean School Bus Rebate Program